-- a.
-The influent loadings, flow and design capacity; - b.
-The effluent quality and plant performance; - c.
-The age and expected life of the wastewater treatment facility's equipment; - d.
-Bypasses and overflows of the tributary sewerage system and treatment works; - e.
-New developments at the facility; - f.
-Operator certification and training plans and status; - g.
-The financial status of the facility; - h.
-Preventative maintenance programs and equipment conditions and; - i.
-An overall evaluation of conditions at the facility.
+- a. influent loadings, flow and design capacity; - b. effluent quality and plant performance; - c. age and expected life of the wastewater treatment facility's equipment; - d. bypasses and overflows of the tributary sewerage system and treatment works; - e. new developments at the facility; - f. operator certification and training plans and status; - g. financial status of the facility; - h. preventative maintenance programs and equipment conditions; and, - i. the overall evaluation of conditions at the facility.